 The entire premise of How I Met Your Mother is that it's a narrative in the past tense.
 The framing device is that its main character is telling his children in the year 2030 about how he met his mother some time in the 2010s.
 Then, within that past-tense narrative, the characters often tell each other a story about how something happened.
 All of the characters are unreliable narrators, at times accidentally and at other times intentionally, meaning that a character's narration in our present (twenty years or more in the past for the ultimate narrator's children) may be immediately corrected by another character.
 Within the show we then see two or more contradicting versions of the same flashback.

-If you think that's confusing, try watching the 1944 Humphrey Bogart movie "Passage to Marseille", where the entire movie is a flashback, inside a narrative flashback, inside a narrative frame.
+If you think that's confusing, try figuring out the 1944 Humphrey Bogart movie "Passage to Marseille".
+That entire movie is a flashback, inside a narrative flashback, inside a narrative frame.

 Co-creator Craig Thomas said that it would be impossible to shoot the series in front of a live audience as it would "blur the line between 'audience' and 'hostage situation'."